bpython/bpython/doc/sphinx/source/contributing.rst

 To hack on the site or theme
 ----------------------------

-The site (and it's theme as well) is stored in a separate repository and built using pelican.
+The site (and its theme as well) is stored in a separate repository and built using pelican.
 To start hacking on the site you need to start out with a checkout and probably a virtual environment: